Summer Donation Drive

 They cOME and the Lord provides

 Most Tuesday mornings, folks are waiting when we open the doors and a steady stream continues through the morning.
-We serve anyone in need of food assistance.
+We serve anyone in need of food assistance and invite folks to come weekly if they need.
 There are no income requirements — We only ask that clients truly be in need and provide basic information.
 That way, we can best serve the community and continue our association with the Blue Ridge Area Food Bank.

 We typically serve around 50 households representing about 150 individuals each week.
 The number continues to rise since we opened in 2017.
 Fortunately, through generous donations our shelves are fully stocked and (especially in the summer) multiple buckets line the hallway with fresh produce.